Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Mixed-Autonomy Traffic Environment Modeling

 \section{Mixed-Autonomy Traffic Environment Modeling}

-As illustrated in Fig.~\ref{fig:CAV_overview}, we consider a mixed-autonomy platoon comprising HDVs and CAVs, whereby the driving behavior of HDVs is modeled using car-following models, and CAVs are controlled in a distributed manner based on RL-based controllers.
-CAVs collect state information within a certain observation range from both preceding and following vehicles in sets $\Omega_{\mathcal{P},i}$ and $\Omega_{\mathcal{F},i}$ for CAV $i$, respectively, and determine their control actions based on the collected information.
+We consider a mixed-autonomy platoon in one lane of a freeway segment (either straight or curved).
+This platoon comprises HDVs (denoted by set $\Omega_{\mathcal{H}}$) and CAVs (denoted by set $\Omega_{\mathcal{C}}$), whereby the driving behavior of HDVs is modeled using car-following models (unknown to CAVs) and CAVs are controlled by RL-based controllers.
+CAV $i\in\Omega_{\mathcal{C}}$ collects state information within the communication range from both preceding and following vehicles in sets $\Omega_{\mathcal{P},i}$ and $\Omega_{\mathcal{F},i}$, respectively, and determines its control action based on the collected information.
+Moreover, we envision that the CAV penetration rate will remain very low at the early stage of CAV deployment, and hence it would be common for a CAV to be surrounded by multiple HDVs.
+Therefore, we assume that only one CAV is present in the platoon, i.e., $|\Omega_{\mathcal{C}}|=1$ with $|\cdot|$ denotes the cardinality of a set.

-We assume the dynamics of CAV is a second-order ordinary differentiable equation (ODE).
-Then, for CAV $i \in \Omega_{\mathcal{C}}$, we describe its vehicle dynamics as follows: